OverDEdge/Snake-Game/README.md

 The snake is controlled by using the arrow keys (**UP**, **DOWN**, **LEFT** and **RIGHT**) or **'a'** = Left, **'s'** = Down, **'d'** = Right, **'w'** = Up on the keyboard.

 When the snake eats an apple it will grow by one square and a new apple will pop up at a random location on the screen.
 The apple will move randomly in any direction one square every second.

+It is Game Over if the snake hits a wall or collides with it's own body so be careful :).

 The Highscore is saved in a separate text file:
 - *highscore.txt*